Sofitel Philippine Plaza Manila: Management and renovation history

-The hotel was managed under the Westin brand until the management contract with Starwood hotels ended in 2005.
+The hotel became known as the Westin Philippine Plaza and was managed under the Westin brand until the management contract with Starwood hotels ended in 2005.
 The Westin Hotel Company made renovations on the hotel in 1994 and July 1995.
 In 2006, the hotel signed a new management contract with AccorHotels.

 The following year, after extensive renovation works worth millions of pesos, the hotel was rebranded as Sofitel Philippine Plaza.